NguyenT01/Shopping/README.md

 At the moment, there are 3 branches in this project.
 Each branch has its own features and also uses typical situation.
 - **main**: *(You are here ⬆️)*.
 It is the main branch.
 It only focus on how a microservice communicates with .NET Core API.
-- **[redis🟥](https://github.com/NguyenT01/Shopping/tree/redis)**: This branch focuses on how to use and store cache data in Redis and how to apply it in .NET Core API.
+- **[redis🟥](https://github.com/NguyenT01/Shopping/tree/redis)**: This branch concentrates on how to use and store cache data in Redis and how to apply it in .NET Core API.
 - **[docker-deployment🐳](https://github.com/NguyenT01/Shopping/tree/docker-deployment)**: This branch focuses on how to deploy this project in Docker.

 ## Which technologies or libraries did I use for this project? 🔍